 The Company's cash and cash equivalents and derivative instruments are transacted and maintained with financial institutions with high credit standing and the compositions and maturities of which are regularly monitored by management.
-Through February 29, 2016, the Company had not experienced any credit losses on such deposits and derivative instruments.
+Through August 31, 2016, the Company had not experienced any credit losses on such deposits and derivative instruments.

 Accounts receivable include amounts due from customers and original equipment manufacturer ("OEM") vendors primarily in the technology industry.
 The Company performs ongoing credit evaluations of its customers' financial condition and limits the amount of credit extended when deemed necessary, but generally requires no collateral.
 The Company also maintains allowances for potential credit losses.
 In estimating the required allowances, the Company takes into consideration the overall quality and aging of the receivable portfolio, the existence of a limited amount of credit insurance and specifically identified customer and vendor risks.
-Through February 29, 2016, such losses have been within management's expectations.
+Through August 31, 2016, such losses have been within management's expectations.

-During both the three months ended February 29, 2016 and February 28, 2015, no customer accounted for 10% or more of the Company's total revenue.
-Products purchased from the Company's largest OEM supplier, HP Inc. (formerly Hewlett-Packard Company) ("HP"), accounted for approximately 18% and 24% of total revenue for the three months ended February 29, 2016 and February 28, 2015, respectively.
-During the three months ended February 28, 2015, HP included both HP Inc. and Hewlett-Packard Enterprise.
+One customer accounted for 12% and 10% of the Company's total revenue during the three and nine months ended August 31, 2016, respectively.
+During both the three and nine months ended August 31, 2015, no customer accounted for 10% or more of the Company's total revenue.
+Products purchased from the Company's largest OEM supplier, HP Inc. (formerly Hewlett-Packard Company) ("HP"), accounted for approximately 16% and 17% of total revenue during the three and nine months ended August 31, 2016, respectively, and approximately 27% and 25% of total revenue during the three and nine months ended August 31, 2015, respectively.
+During the three and nine months ended August 31, 2015, HP included both HP Inc. and Hewlett-Packard Enterprise.

-${\bf NOTES\ TO\ CONSOLIDATED\ FINANCIAL\ STATEMENTS---(continued)}$
+SYNNEX CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS---(continued)

-For the three months ended February 29, 2016 and February 28, 2015 (currency and share amounts in thousands, except per share amounts) (unaudited)
+For the three and nine months ended August 31, 2016 and 2015 (currency and share amounts in thousands, except per share amounts) (unaudited)

-As of February 29, 2016, one customer comprised 15% of the total consolidated accounts receivable balance.
-As of November 30, 2015, no customer comprised 10% of the consolidated accounts receivable balance.
+As of both August 31, 2016 and November 30, 2015, no customer comprised 10% of the total consolidated accounts receivable balance.